There is no doubt that traveling can impair your health. Here are my top 10 tips for staying healthy while traveling!

 Even though I claim to be a homebody, I do find myself on the road quite a bit.
-In the past 10 years or so, I’ve had the opportunity to visit such places as Western and Eastern Europe, Iceland, China, Japan, Cuba, and many parts of the U.S. (read my travel-related blog posts here).
+And, I’m always so grateful for the opportunity to see new places and meet amazing diverse people.

 In terms of staying healthy and feeling good, though, I do find that traveling is my biggest challenge.
-Not only is it often very difficult or even impossible to find a consistent supply of whole foods, but I have a hard time resisting added sugars in food items when I’m tired or out of my comfort zone, which is pretty much how I feel most of the time when I’m away from home. 🙂
+Not only is it often very difficult or even impossible to find a consistent supply of whole foods, but I have a hard time resisting added sugars in food items when I’m tired or out of my comfort zone.

 My Top 10 Tips for Staying Healthy While Traveling:

-Bring healthy snacks and breakfast foods with you.
+1. Bring healthy snacks and breakfast foods with you

-You can see my recipe for Chocolate Travel Overnight Oats here, and you can swap grain-free granola for the oats if you’re following a paleo diet.
 Some of my favorite snacks for eating on the plane or in the car include nuts, dried fruit, fresh fruit, dark chocolate(!), and homemade snack bars like my Chocolate-Banana Oat Bars.
-I’ve written a whole post just on pre-made travel snacks that you can see here.
+I’ve written a whole post just on my favorite gluten-free and dairy-free travel packaged snacks.

-City hotel rooms can be teensy tiny, but I use an extra bath towel and do some stretching every evening.
-Sure, it wasn’t as good as my regular yoga practice at home, but it felt good and I slept better as a result.
+City hotel rooms can be teensy tiny, but you can always use an extra bath towel and do some stretching every evening.
+Sure, it’s not as good as a regular yoga practice at home, but it’s always a good idea and can help with sleep, too.
 I finally bought an ultra-thin travel yoga mat that I often bring along, too.

-Since I often go to a market on trips lasting more than a few days, having at least a mini-bar with some space for my food is essential.
-It’s worth it to me when I have to pay extra for the fridge; it’s usually only $10 a night if it’s not included in the rate.
-I always make sure my request is noted on my reservation.
+Having at least a mini-bar with some space for my food is essential.
+It’s worth it to pay extra for the fridge; it’s usually only $10 a night if it’s not included in the rate.
+I always make sure my request is noted on my reservation and you should too.

-I like to use the Whole Foods Market store list to search for stores near by me and I also Yelp or a simple Google search for restaurants I might want to visit on your travels.
+I like to use the Whole Foods Market store list to search for stores nearby a hotel and you can also use Yelp or a simple Google search for restaurants you want to visit on your travels.
 Ideally, it’s best to get referrals and directions ahead of time so you don’t have to waste time on your trip to find out where you can find healthy food.

 Don’t be shy about asking for steamed veggies, an extra-big salad, or your preferred method of cooking (i.e. steaming, butter instead of cooking oil, etc.).
 It’s your body and it doesn’t hurt to ask (nicely) for your preferences.